x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/recreate-arbitration-mailboxes.md

 - For more information about opening the Exchange Management Shell, see [Open the Exchange Management Shell](https://docs.microsoft.com/powershell/exchange/exchange-server/open-the-exchange-management-shell).

-- For more information about running Exchange Setup in unattended mode, see [Install Exchange 2016 or Exchange 2019 using unattended mode](../../plan-and-deploy/deploy-new-installations/unattended-installs.md).
+- For more information about running Exchange Setup in unattended mode, see [Use unattended mode in Exchange Setup](../../plan-and-deploy/deploy-new-installations/unattended-installs.md).

 ## Re-create an arbitration mailbox